Our Story

 About Church: The mystery of the kingdom of God is like a dragnet being hauled to shore, catching everything in its path.
 It rejects nothing, Jesus said.
 One day this net will arrive on the beach, and the angels, not us, will determine what is and what is not.
 In the meantime, we are free to be what we are: a random sampling of the frail world that God has united himself to in Christ.
 To be the Church and pretend we are anything more would be false advertisement.

 About Change: We are conditional creatures.
 But only because we love the allure of control that lies with if/then transactions.
 We want a life of sight—not faith; a life that’s about here—not hope in a place to come; a life that offers lists to assure we’re okay—not a way of love that doesn’t compute.
 One is tidy, the other is messy.
 But only one is the life God has actually given us.
 Like branches on a Vine, we exist solely in the hands of a Vinedresser.
-Transformation is His work, and happens in his time.
+Transformation is His work.
 Not ours.

 If you want to make discipling others your life’s work—we’ve built a structure to help you raise support to do just that.
 Reach out to russ@larksite.com to learn more.